openshift/insights-operator/docs/gathered-data.md

 ## LogsOfNamespace

-Creates a gathering closure which collects logs from pods in the provided namespace.
+Collects logs from pods in the provided namespace.

 Params is of type GatherLogsOfNamespaceParams:
 - namespace string - namespace from which to collect logs